seonokkim/rag-pgvector/README.md

-# FAQ Search System
+# Stock Trading FAQ Assistant

-This project implements an FAQ Search System using RAG (Retrieval Augmented Generation) with a PostgreSQL database and pgvector for storing and querying vector embeddings.

-The system allows users to search frequently asked questions using natural language and retrieves the most relevant answers based on semantic similarity.
+This project implements a Stock Trading FAQ Assistant using RAG (Retrieval Augmented Generation) with a PostgreSQL database and pgvector for storing and querying vector embeddings.
+It allows users to search for frequently asked questions related to stock trading using natural language and retrieves the most relevant answers based on semantic similarity.
 Search results include the question and answer, along with metadata such as category, creation date, and similarity score.

 ## Getting Started

-Follow these steps to set up and run the FAQ Search System locally:
+Follow these steps to set up and run the Stock Trading FAQ Assistant locally:

 1.  **Clone your repository:**